 I do not remember anything about the Idaho years, but I have seen the old Super 8 films and…well…I am glad I do not remember anything about the Idaho years.
 It is a miracle that I made it through them, especially given the great amount of fireplace charcoal I must have consumed.

 My earliest recollection comes around the age of four.
 I have an image of our TV and the room where it was located.
-That is apropos, as the TV took up much of my time as a youngster, as it did most children of my generation.
+That is apropos, as the TV took up much of my time as a youngster.
 I spent afternoons with Mighty Mouse, Tom and Jerry, Gilligan’s Island, and I Dream of Jeannie.

 I attended Kaysville Elementary School from K through 5th grade, Kaysville Junior High School from 6th through 8th grade, and Davis Senior High School from 9th through 12th grade.
 (See my yearbook photo from high school here.)
 I had many experiences at those schools that molded me into the man I am today.